 Dr. Ahmad is a member of the Sparrow Health System Board.
 He was the founding chair of the Board of Managers for Sparrow Care Network, an organization of more than 500 Michigan physicians, with a mandate to improve the quality of clinical care using objective metrics.
 He is currently, the chair of the governing Board of Physicians Health Plan Insurance company.
 Dr. Ahmad is a member of the Executive Board of Ingham County Medical Society.

 Dr. Ahmad has been a resident of the Lansing area since 1987.
-He is married to Dr. Priscilla Wade, a licensed psychologist, and they have two adult children.
+He is married to Dr. Priscilla Wade, a licensed clinical psychologist, and they have two adult children.